7. General operational matters

 Use of satellite navigation in-car is becoming more and more common.
 Some are after-market fit; some are built in to the vehicle from new.

 Occasionally, the positioning of an after-market device in a vehicle may not be ideal.
 Examiners should use considered judgment before asking for a device to be repositioned.
-We must not give the impression the use of such a device is unwelcome.
+We must not give the impression the use of such a device is unwelcome but should offer assistance if the presence of such a device may confuse the candidate.

 Fitment of run flat (or self-supporting) tyres is becoming more common place now, especially on BMWs and the Mini range.